MaryArbs/bookhub2/README.md

 cd into the project folder.

-Run bundle install then run shotgun and navigate to the appropriate local address.
+Run bundle install then run rails s and navigate to the appropriate local address.

 This app is not currently deployed because I haven't dealt with setting up the database on an actual server.